 The Timeline-191 series features recommendations along the lines of "heading up the Coast Guard in Nebraska" for officers who screw up badly enough.
 (Nebraska is landlocked.)

 Early in Seven Days in May, a Pentagon communications officer blabs to the book's protagonist (a fellow officer) about a seemingly-innocuous bit of gambling by some high-ranking officers, neither of them knowing that it's actually a code related to a looming Military Coup.
-In a Genre Savvy moment, instead of a heavy-handed punishment detail, the coup-leader has the blabber shipped off to Hawaii.
+In a savvy moment, instead of a heavy-handed punishment detail, the coup-leader has the blabber shipped off to Hawai'i.

 In The Malloreon, Belgarion manages to convince 'Zakath to do this instead of killing the guy.
 It was pretty easy, given that killing indiscriminately cost 'Zakath his wife and caused his breakdown when he learned she really was innocent.